valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 }
 ```

-Not muc going on here.
+Not much going on here.
 In the interactor we have the business logic and it acts as a middleman between the presenter and the DataManager:

 ```
 final class CountInteractor {